alepogre/alepogre/README.md

 ## Hi there, I'm Alex 👋

-**Program Manager** with 7+ years in digital transformation and product management with a background in Information Systems background.
+**Program Manager** with 7+ years in digital transformation and product management with a background in Information Systems.

 I build automation scripts and web apps (because waiting for IT tickets is for people with more patience than me 🤷‍♂️).